nushell/nushell/docs/commands/help.md

  0  │ alias        │ Define a shortcut for another command.
  1  │ append       │ Append the given row to the table 2  │ autoview     │ View the contents of the pipeline as a table or list.
- 3  │ build-string │ Builds a string from the arguments 4  │ cal          │ Display a calendar.
+ 3  │ build_string │ Builds a string from the arguments
+ 4  │ cal          │ Display a calendar.
  5  │ calc         │ Parse a math expression into a number ...
  83 │ where        │ Filter table to match the condition.
  84 │ which        │ Finds a program file.
- 85 │ with-env     │ Runs a block with an environment set.
-Eg) with-env [NAME 'foo'] { echo $nu.env.NAME }
+ 85 │ with_env     │ Runs a block with an environment set.
+Eg) with_env [NAME 'foo'] { echo $nu.env.NAME }
  86 │ wrap         │ Wraps the given data in a table.
 ────┴──────────────┴─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```